ctessum/aep/README.md

 ## Installation

 1. Install the [Go compiler](http://golang.org/doc/install).
-Also make sure to set the [GOPATH](http://golang.org/doc/code.html#GOPATH) environment variable.
+Make sure you install the correct version (32 or 64 bit) for your system.
+Also make sure to set the [`$GOPATH`](http://golang.org/doc/code.html#GOPATH) environment variable to a different directory than the `$GOROOT` environment variable.

 2. Install the required (non-Go) dependencies.
 These are:
 	* [GEOS](http://trac.osgeo.org/geos/)